Does Flood Insurance Cover Water Damage to Your Car?

-Collision covers damage when your car crashes into another car or some fixed structure or stationary object either by driver error or hazardous conditions.
+Collision covers damage when your car crashes into another car, a fixed structure, or a stationary object by driver error or hazardous conditions.

-Collision also covers if your car is subject to a hit-and-run.
+Collision also covers you if your car is subject to a hit-and-run.

 Note that the damage you cause to other cars is covered, but your car is not.